In this article

 Your dentures keep your cheeks looking full and even, just like natural teeth.
-If you observe any changes to your cheeks’ or jawline’s appearance, your dentures likely need adjustment.
+If you observe any changes in your cheeks’ or jawline’s appearance, your dentures likely need adjustments.

-If your dentures don’t fit properly or if the fit changes suddenly, they likely need an adjustment to reduce the pain or discomfort.
+If your dentures fit poorly or if the fit changes suddenly, they likely need an adjustment to reduce the pain or discomfort.

-Dentures can exacerbate some oral conditions, including oral sores.
-If you don’t maintain adequate oral health, you may develop oral infections like candidiasis or thrush while using dentures.
+Dentures can exacerbate some oral conditions, including mouth sores.
+You might develop infections like candidiasis or oral thrush if you don’t maintain adequate oral health while wearing dentures.

-To prevent sore gums, you should set aside your dentures for around 6 hours daily.
-You should also practice adequate denture care to reduce the bacteria in the mouth, which can cause gum sores and other issues.
+To prevent sore gums, practice adequate denture care and remove your dentures before going to sleep.
+These minor adjustments will reduce bacteria in your mouth, which can cause sore gums and other issues.

 Some tips to keep your dentures clean include: